-From the above it is difficult to judge whether the enactors of these rules (at the Mishna period) saw them as an expression of an absolute value or a necessary condition for a reasonable existence alongside gentiles.
-I deem that it is difficult to depend on the different versions – whether the Tosefta manuscripts, among which there are variations or whether the baraitot in the Talmud – in order to base a claim that among the sages there were different approaches to how to act towards the gentiles.
-However, if indeed Lieberman is right in this assumption that the general halakhah in Tractate Semakhot, that forbids dealing with the burial of a gentile, is the ideal law, and therefore halakhot “in the interest of peace” stray from it because of a complicated reality of living alongside gentiles, then my supposition becomes better grounded that “in the interest of peace” reflects the preference of the sages for developing neighborly relations within the Jewish community and between it and it neighbors.
-That is to say, the judicial process in which the meta-halakhic principle diverted the halakhic decision from the ‘correct’ path would have ostensibly produced another result had the Sages decided according to the internal logic of the particular Halakhah.
+From the above, it is difficult to judge whether the rabbis who enacted these rules in the mishnaic period saw them as an expression of an absolute value, or as a necessary condition for reasonable coexistence with gentiles.
+I believe that it is difficult to rely on the various textual versions — whether those found in the Tosefta manuscripts, which contain several variants, or the baraitot in the Talmud — in making a claim that the sages held different approaches on how to act towards the gentiles.
+Lieberman assumes that the general halakhah in tractate Sema@hot, which forbids buring a gentile, is the ideal law, and that halakhot "in the interest of peace" stray from it in order to accommodate the complicated reality of living alongside gentiles.
+If this is correct, my supposition that "the interest of peace" reflects the sages' preference for developing neighborly relations within the Jewish community, and between it and it neighbors, is better supported.
+That is to say, the judicial process whereby a meta-halakhic principle diverted the halakhic decision from its "correct" path would have ostensibly produced another result had the sages followed the internal logic of that particular halakhah.

-Understanding this taqqana as stemming from the preference of the Sages for altering the judgement from ‘meta-halakhic’ considerations is strengthened in light of the fact that in the parallel from Tractate Semachot 1:9 noted above, which forbids eulogizing Gentiles and slaves, a different stand is quoted, that of R. Jehuda, and his disagreement with the Sages:
+This conclusion is strengthened by the fact that the parallel from Sema@hot 1:9 noted above, which forbids eulogizing gentiles and slaves, cited a different position: R. Yehudah and his disagreement with the sages:

 The same is the case with a gentile or a slave, nevertheless they may exclaim over him: "Woe, lion lion!
 Woe, hero!

-R. Jehudah said: (it may be said also:) Woe, trusted man!
+R. Yehudah said: (it may be said also:) Woe, trusted man!
 Woe lived by his labor!

 They said to him: if so, what is there left to say of the upright?